The Top 12 Materials that Block WiFi Signals

 Take advantage of our system design and installation services.
 Learn more or call us for a free consultation: 1-800-969-8189

-Building materials are the worst WiFi signal blockers, but they are not the only ones.
-Signal issues can also be caused by physical objects and radio waves from other devices.
-The following list is ranked from worst to least.
+While building materials are the worst WiFi signal blockers, they are not the sole culprits.
+Signal issues also arise from physical objects and electromagnetic interference from other devices.
+The following list ranks these materials from the most impactful to the least.

 1 - Metal